colette27/colette27.github.io/_posts/2018-05-25-jenkins_quickstart.md

     }
 }
 ````
-This will be your new CI pipleline.
-3. Give your pipleline a name
+3. This will be your new CI pipleline, give your pipleline a name.
 4. Select *Multibranch Pipeline*
 5. Next, select *Add source,* and choose the repository with the new Jenkinsfile you just created.
-6. Click *save*
+6. Click *Save*

-You have created a new a CI pipeline in Jenkins.
+**You have created a new a CI pipeline in Jenkins.**

 Now that you are familiar with some of the basic CI functionality using in Jenkins, you can start creating more complex pipelines by building [Java applications with Maven.](https://java.com/en/download/)